itzzhashtag/VLock/README.md

 2. Upload [Nano Keypad Code](link-to-nano-code) to your **Nano board**.
 3. Wire the Nano to UNO via SoftwareSerial (Nano TX → UNO RX D2).
 4. Connect components as per the pin definitions in the code.
+5. On **first boot**, the default passcode will be automatically saved to EEPROM.
-5. Power up and observe startup melody + door auto-unlock on boot.
+6. Power up and observe startup melody + door auto-unlock on boot.
-6. Use keypad to lock/unlock and test passcode change.
+7. Use keypad to lock/unlock and test passcode change — new codes are stored permanently in EEPROM.

 ---